ChunZhou1/map1/README.md

 **important** if you use **npm start** to load web page, you may not get local position,an error message will be display on the page,

               because Location is sensitive data!
-Requiring HTTPS is required to protect the privacy of your users' location data
+Requiring HTTPS to protect the privacy of your users' location data

-              You can change brower such as chrome and firefox(not surport safari)
+              You can use brower such as chrome and firefox(not surport safari) or you can goto  **"dist"** directory

+              and click "index.html"

 # How to compile?
 1: Open the Terminal under the **Client** directory